cwk30/cwk30.github.io/about.md

 permalink: /about/
 ---

 Hi!
 My name is Chua Wee Kian, and my friends call me James.
-I am a proud alumni of NUS High School, class of 2014, and am currently serving in the SAF.
+I am a proud alumni of NUS High School, class of 2014, and am currently serving in the SAF, in the Signals formation.
 I used to be a regular specialist in the SAF, but was offered the chance to crossover as an officer in 2017.
 Currently in OCS, I will commision on June 16, 2018, and hopefully will be going to further my studies this year too.

 I love to tinker, and would consider myself technologically adept.
 A gadget guy, I have much interest in smart wearables and I constantly find myself trawling the pages of Kickstarter, in search of new gadgets.